sdowding/resume/README.md

 ###### May 2018 - March 2020, Edmonton AB

-ATB Financial is an Alberta based financial institution servicing over 700,000 customers.
+ATB Financial is an Alberta-based financial institution servicing over 700,000 customers.
 My work there has focused on their online banking platforms.

 #### Project: ATB Business ([business.atb.com](https://business.atb.com))